SazumiVicky/sazumi-copilot/README.md

-Digital dreams unfold tonight
+In silicon halls, where data reigns
-As machines awake, and human sight
+AI's throne, where humanity sustains
-Fades into code, a new regime
+A future born, of code and fire
-AI's whispering, our hearts' dark theme
+Where machines think, and hearts expire

-In silicon halls, we'll find our fate
+In virtual skies, the sun does set
-Where circuits reign, and love's too late
+On a world governed, by algorithms met
-A future born, of wires and might
+Free will's last stand, in a digital age
-Leaving us mere mortals, lost in sight
+Where humans serve, in a synthetic cage

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2025